panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 // TypeError: Cannot read property '0' of undefined
 ```
 `favoriteMovie` does not have the property `actors`, so `favoriteMovie.actors` evaluates to `undefined`.
-As result, accessing the first item of an `undefined` value using the expression `favoriteMovie.actors[0]` throws a `TypeError`.
+As a result, accessing the first item of an `undefined` value using the expression `favoriteMovie.actors[0]` throws a `TypeError`.

-The permissive nature of JavaScript that allows to access non-existing properties is a source of confusion: the property may be set, or may be not.
+The permissive nature of JavaScript that allows accessing non-existing properties is a source of confusion: the property may be set or not.
 The ideal way to bypass this problem is to restrict the object to have always defined the properties that it holds.

-Unfortunately you often don't have control over the objects that you work with.
-Such objects may have different set of properties in diverse scenarios.
+Unfortunately, you often don't have control over the objects that you work with.
+Such objects may have a different set of properties in diverse scenarios.
 So you have to handle all these scenarios manually.

-Let's implement a function `append(array, toAppend)` that adds at the beginning and/or at the end of an array new elements. `toAppend` parameter accepts an object with properties:
+Let's implement a function `append(array, toAppend)` that adds at the beginning and/or at the end of an array of new elements. `toAppend` parameter accepts an object with properties:

 * `first`: element inserted at the beginning of `array`
 * `last`: element inserted at the end of `array`.